petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-display-page-templates/mapping-calendar-event-fields-to-display-page-templates.md

 uuid: d1cb43ad-8329-40fe-8fec-5c39f1f09aaf
 ---

-# Mapping Calendar Events to Display Page Templates
+# Mapping Calendar Event Fields to Display Page Templates

 With Liferay, you can customize and display calendar event information by mapping calendar fields to [display page templates](../using-display-page-templates.md).
 Highlight certain fields such as title, date, and location, while hiding others that are less relevant.